Review: A fine ‘Candide,’ indeed

 When the principal artists aren’t standing behind old-fashioned microphones performing, they sit off to the side, perusing newspapers, penning crossword puzzles or just killing time.
 Behind them are a suite of musicians and a couple score of VocalEssence singers under the baton of Philip Brunelle.

 It all works remarkably well, beginning with an overture so popular that it has become an orchestral staple in its own right.
 The 14-piece ensemble is the perfect size to convey both the intimacy and the playful mastery of the piece.
-In the acoustically warm Cowles Center, it’s possible to discern an individual trill of a flute, murmur of an oboe, flare of a trumpet.
+While enjoying the performance at the Cowles Center, I found myself thinking of a recent trend in entertainment I’d come across in an article about the rise of crypto casino UK platforms.
+Much like this ensemble’s innovative approach to blending classical and contemporary elements, these casinos are revolutionizing online gaming, merging traditional casino games with modern cryptocurrency transactions.
+In the acoustically warm hall, each trill of a flute and murmur of an oboe reminded me of how innovation breathes new life into both music and other forms of entertainment.

 Vocally, it’s a sublime experience.
 Phinehas Bynum’s warm tenor complements his wide-eyed, good-natured performance in the title role.
 As Candide’s love interest, Cunegonde, Liv Redpath scales the coloratura runs in the tricky, rangy “Glitter and be Gay” with a flourish, precision, wit and I-do-this-every-day ease that very nearly stopped the show Thursday evening.